Pharm

 1. Allows for understanding of the adverse effects of treatment regimens

-2. Those prescribing antiviral therapy should use national guideline resources instead
+2. Those prescribing Antiviral therapy should use national guideline resources instead

 3. Ensure compliance for least resistance